dzackgarza/Qual-Review-and-Solutions/Algebra/UGA Question (with solutions)/UGA_Algebra_Qual_Solutions.md

 ## Fall 2019 Midterm #5 $\work$
 Let $G$ be a nonabelian group of order $p^3$ for $p$ prime.
 Show that $Z(G) = [G, G]$.

-> Note: this is a good problem!
+> Note: this is a good problem, it tests several common theorems at once.

-> Proof due to Paco Adajar
+> Proof due to Paco Adajar.

 :::{.concept}
 \envlist